Table of Contents

 The Buddhists of Japan return to their ancestral homes every spring and fall to celebrate their ancestors in a festival called “Higan”.
 Higan means “From the other Shore of Sanzu River”.
 Crossing this mystical Buddhist river is believed to represent crossing into the afterlife.

 The British held and still hold harvest festivals on the Sunday nearest to the harvest moon in fall.
-This festival was later taken to America by the earliest English settlers and was adopted as the Thanksgiving holiday which is celebrated in November.
+This festival was later taken to America by the earliest English settlers and was adopted as the Thanksgiving holiday, which is celebrated in November.
+It’s a time to give thanks for the harvests and for God’s providence.

 During the French Revolution of the 1700s, the French, in a bid to rid themselves of religious and royalist calendar influence, initiated a calendar that paid respect to the seasons of the year.
 This calendar which started at the midnight of the autumnal equinox and had each month named after a naturally occurring element would later be abolished by Napoleon Bonaparte in 1806.